jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 used as the final check before a branch in Git is merged into the master.

 For every commit which is pushed to Github the Travis [@travis] continuous integration environment automatically builds and tests the distributable form.
-This service is provided gratis to open source projects.
+This is a hosted service provided gratis to open source projects.
 When a third-party contributes a bug fix the changes are automatically annotated with their test status so that no pull request which breaks the build may be accepted.
 This automation encourages collaboration by making it very cheap to accept third party patches.

 Packaging to a single distributable file
 ----------------------------------------